makrai/notes/park21-vad-from-categ-emo.md

 # 6 Qualitative Examples

-* In Table 4, we show examples predicted from our model trained on SemEval.
-The
+* In Table 4, we show examples predicted from our model trained on SemEval
   * annotated tweets from SemEval test set, corresponding predicted categorical labels, and
     5 nearest neighbor emotional words with respect to the predicted VAD